 (1) Effective July 1, 2018, we adopted the requirements of ASU No. 2014-09, Revenue from Contracts with Customers ("ASC 606") using the retrospective method.
 Such adoption did not have any impact to our consolidated financial statements.
-For more information about the impact of the adoption of ASC 606 on our financial statements, see Note B to our audited consolidated financial statements included in our Annual Report on Form 10-K for the year ended June 30, 2018 and Note B to our unaudited consolidated financial statements included in our Quarterly Reports on Form 10-Q for the fiscal quarters ended September 30, 2018, December 31, 2018 and March 31, 2019, which are incorporated by reference in this prospectus supplement.
-The financial information for the fiscal year ended June 30, 2018 and prior fiscal years included in our Annual Report on Form 10-K for the year ended June 30, 2018 does not reflect the adoption of ASC 606.
+For more information about the impact of the adoption of ASC 606 on our financial statements, see Note B to our audited consolidated financial statements included in our Annual Report on Form 10-K for the year ended June 30, 2018 and Note B to our unaudited consolidated financial information for the fiscal quarters ended September 30, 2018, December 31, 2018 and March 31, 2019, which are incorporated by reference in this prospectus supplement.
+The financial information for the fiscal year ended June 30, 2018 and prior fiscal years included in our Annual Report on Form 10-K for the year ended June 30, 2018 and prior fiscal years included in our Annual Report on Form 10-K for the year ended June 30, 2018 and prior fiscal years included in our Annual Report on Form 10-K for the year ended June 30, 2018 and prior fiscal years included in our Annual Report on Form 10-K for the year ended June 30, 2018 and prior fiscal years included in our Annual Report on Form 10-K for the year ended June 30, 2018 and prior fiscal years included in our Annual Report on Form 10-K for the year ended June 30, 2018 does not reflect the adoption of ASC 606.